allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 And that’s it!
 This creates a [ClearML Task](../fundamentals/task.md) which captures:
 * Source code and uncommitted changes
 * Installed packages
-* Lightning Models
+* PyTorch Models
-* LightningCLI parameters
+* Scalars
 * Console output
 * General details such as machine details, runtime, creation date etc.
 * And more

 You can view all the task details in the [WebApp](../webapp/webapp_overview.md).

+See an example of PyTorch Lightning and ClearML in action [here](../guides/frameworks/pytorch_lightning/pytorch_lightning_example.md).

 ## Automatic Logging Control
-By default, when ClearML is integrated into your PyTorch Lightning script, it captures models, and scalars.
+By default, when ClearML is integrated into your PyTorch Lightning script, it captures models and scalars.
 But, you may want to have more control over what your experiment logs.

 To control a task's framework logging, use the `auto_connect_frameworks` parameter of [`Task.init()`](../references/sdk/task.md#taskinit).